kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 Data Collection protocol requirements:

 - Record processing is asynchronous.
-Processing might require a significant period of time and may be performed simultaneously or in different order.
+Processing might require a significant period of time and may be performed simultaneously or in a different order.

 - The client must know if a record has been processed.
-This is needed for client to guarantee that the data has been processed and to free allocated resources.
+This is needed for the client to guarantee that the data has been processed and to free allocated resources.

   Possible solutions:
   - Use QoS levels for message delivery confirmation.